Select Case Statement in VB.Net with Examples

 Example of ToLower() and ToUpper() in VB.Net

-Here is an example of ToLower() and ToUpper() function in VB.Net:
+Here is an example of the ToLower() and ToUpper() functions in VB.Net:

 Step 1) Create a new console application.